rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 title: Working with LLMs using Open WebUI
 ---

-The **Rancher Desktop's Open WebUI extension** provides an easy-to-install setup, comprising the components listed below, for local GenAI use and development.
+The **Rancher Desktop Open WebUI extension** provides an easy-to-install setup, comprising the components listed below, for local GenAI use and development.

 - [Ollama](https://ollama.com/) to pull, run, fine-tune open-source LLMs
 - [Open WebUI](https://openwebui.com/) to chat with the LLMs, use custom knowledge, web search etc., via a feature rich Graphical User Interface (GUI)